pranavdurai10/resnet-model/README.md

 This repository contains a training script named as train.py in the root directory.

 As default, it has been set to perform the following operations:
-1. General Data Preprocessing: Image Augmentations
+1. General Data Preprocessing: Image Augmentation
 2. Load Dataset: CIFAR10 (default)
 3. Define Dataloaders: For BatchSize, Shuffle, and Workers
 4. Training Loop: 10 Epochs (default)